 While Funko has a deep bench of licenses, many figures are exclusive to retailers, available for a limited time, or are otherwise hard to find.
-After perusing recent auction sales and Funko online price guides, we’ve excavated a few that are being bought and sold for stacks of cash larger than the toys themselves.
-Take a look at 10 of the most sought after and valuable Pops! that could net you a small fortune on the secondary market.
+After perusing recent auction sales and Funko online price guides, we’ve excavated a few figures that are being bought and sold for stacks of cash larger than the toys themselves—and could be hiding in your very own collection.
+Take a look at 15 of the most sought after and valuable Funko Pop! figures that could net you a small fortune on the secondary market.

-The horned villain from 1999’s Star Wars prequel, Episode I: The Phantom Menace, got the glow-in-the-dark treatment from Funko in 2012.
-San Diego Comic-Con attendees had first crack at the variant, which was limited to 480.
-The Pop Price Guide, which tracks sales, estimates its value at $2130.
-The figure is apparently desirable enough that some fans will even pay $200 for a custom replica.
+The horned villain from The Phantom Menace, 1999’s Star Wars prequel, got the glow-in-the-dark treatment from Funko in 2012.
+San Diego Comic-Con attendees had first crack at the variant, which was limited to 480 figures.

-One of Major League Baseball’s most celebrated players got the Pop! treatment in 2018, with just 24 gold-finish variants made for fans at Seattle's Safeco Field.
-The current market value is $2550, though figures have sold for as much as $3000.
+One of Major League Baseball’s most celebrated players got the Pop! treatment in 2018, with just 24 gold-finish variants made for fans at Seattle's Safeco Field (which was renamed T-Mobile Park in late 2018).
+The current market value is $3150.

 One of the most tragic and unexpected deaths on Game of Thrones was immortalized in this 2013 San Diego Comic-Con exclusive, which features the head of the Stark family and his detachable melon.
-The Pop Price Guide has valued Stark at $1980, though one eBay auction climbed up to $2600.
+The Pop Price Guide has valued Stark at $980.

-This hybrid mash-up of Funko mascot Freddy Funko and the Mighty Morphin’ Power Rangers was limited to fans attending the Funko Fundays event at 2017's San Diego Comic-Con.
+This hybrid of Funko mascot Freddy Funko and the Mighty Morphin’ Power Rangers was limited to fans attending the Funko Fundays event at 2017's San Diego Comic-Con.
 Only 24 were produced, which is why they’re extremely difficult to find, even on auction sites.
-While Pop Price Guide lists its value at $2420, one recent eBay listing is asking $4400.

 The late rap headliner got the deluxe treatment in 2011, with a metallic coat and hat version that was limited to 240 pieces.
 (The regular version is pictured.)
-Though its listed value is $1960, a recent eBay auction ended with a sale price of $2400 for the figure.
+Its listed value is $1930.

 The Dark Knight is looking a little more ostentatious in this 2010 San Diego Comic-Con offering, with a shiny blue cowl and accessories.